 Latin American Studies Chispa Grants provide a chispa—a spark—to help LAS students initiate community projects related to their academic work, to host guest speakers in relation to an LAS senior project, or to present at conferences.

 Tips for First-Year Students interested in LAS

-- Email Paul Dosh at email@example.com, communicating your interest, so you can stay informed about LAS events.
+- Email Professor Ernesto Capello at firstname.lastname@example.org, communicating your interest, so you can stay informed about LAS events.

 - Take an introductory (141, 151, 171 or 181) or intermediate (200-level) LATI course.